|God Loves You|

 * To read this verse in other translations click on this link: Online Parallel Bible

 To learn more about having God in your life visit my other blog, follow this link: Click here.

-For more like this see the most popular post in the left sidebar, or use the search box above.
+For more like this see the most popular post in the sidebar, or use the search box above.